pingcap/docs-cn/system-variables.md

 - Default value: 0
 - This variable controls the idle timeout of user sessions in seconds.
 A zero-value means unlimited.

+### warning_count

+- Scope: SESSION
+- Default value: 0
+- This read-only variable indicates the number of warnings that occurred in the statement that was previously executed.

 ### windowing_use_high_precision

 - Scope: SESSION | GLOBAL